nodeshift/tutorial/README.md

 ### 4. Building your Application with Docker

-//TODO use sample Dockerfile at NodeShift (UBI or not?)

 Before you can deploy your application to Kubernetes, you first need to build your application into a Docker container and produce a Docker image.
 This packages your application along with all of its dependencies in a ready to run format.

 NodeShift provides a "[Docker](https://github.com/NodeShift/docker)" project that provides a number of best-practice Dockerfile templates that can be used to build your Docker container and produce your image.